Devon was the cornerstone of one of Britain's most

 early ninth century (AD 805 - only a couple of decades before

-Cornwall was 'conquered', although Cornwall retained some
+Cornwall was allegedly 'conquered', although Cornwall retained some

-degree of independence thereafter).
-Even after this (as noted in
+degree of independence after that).
+After this period (as noted in

 Alfred the Great's will in AD 900), Devon's Celtic people were called

-Wealcynn (wealas being the Anglo-Saxon word for Celts, and literally
+Wealcynn (wealas being the Anglo-Saxon word for Celts).

-not better known.
+identity is not better known.
 How can this be so?
 A number of factors

 probably came into play.
 The Victorian era prized all things Teutonic

 because (for some reason) they equated it with civilised society.
-Even in
+Even

 history with little focus on regional history.
 Devon's own Celtic